-There must be a search warrant, or an exception to it, in order to make the search legal.
+There must be a search warrant, or an exception to it, to make the search legal.
 One of the most common exceptions is the consent to search.
-This can be problematic in that most people do not realize that they do not have to consent to a police search.
+The Consent Exception can be problematic because most people do not realize that they do not have to consent to a police search.
 Also, most people are frightened when law enforcement is present, in uniform, with badges and guns, and are to afraid to say no. Therefore, a consent search is not necessarily voluntary.
 In the recent case of US v Lee, Mr. Lee was on parole.
 Lee’s parole officer received hearsay information that Lee may be involved with guns.
 The parole officer visited Lee’s home with two police officers.
 They were invited in by Lee’s girlfriend.
 Lee was cuffed and patted down.
 Police asked him if he had anything illegal in the home.
 He told them no and that they could look.
-The gun was found during the search.
-Lee filed a motion to suppress the gun.
-The motion was denied and the trial court determined the search was valid.
-On appeal the court of appeals held,
+The police found a gun during the search.
+Lee filed a motion to suppress the gun as evidence.
+The judge denied the Motion to Suppress, and the trial court determined the search was valid.
+On appeal, the court of appeals held,

 Michigan Criminal Defense Attorneys Who Have a Remarkable Success Rate In Having Searches Declared Illegal

-There are many exceptions to the requirement that police get a search warrant in order to legally do a search.
-If you are faced with a search issue that you feel was improper and/or illegal, you need to speak to the attorneys of LEWIS & DICKSTEIN, P.L.L.C. as soon as possible.
+There are many exceptions to the requirement that police get a search warrant to conduct a search legally.
+If you have a search issue that you feel was improper and illegal, you need to speak to the attorneys of LEWIS & DICKSTEIN, P.L.L.C. as soon as possible.
 The firm’s attorneys are specialists in constitutional law as it relates to issues relative to searches and seizures and criminal law.
-In order to protect yourself and make sure that the Government has not overstepped, you must consult with the law firm that can advise you of your rights and also protect them.
-The attorneys each have over twenty years experience in defending people charged with criminal offenses.
+To protect yourself and make sure that the Government has not overstepped, you must consult with the law firm that can advise you of your rights and also protect them.
+The attorneys have decades of experience successfully defending people charged with criminal offenses.